WaterReporter/WaterReporter-ArcGIS/TASKS.md

 ## Functionality

 * Popups.
-Implement all fields for all popups [e.g., Pollution, Activity, Recreational, Access, Watershed]
+Implement all fields for all popups [e.g., Pollution, Activity, Recreational, Access, Watershed] {This will be the default AGSPopupViewController, because if it is not, then we give the application an unstable launch element}
 * Curated Map.
 The main "Map" should be a curated map, not the same map that is used to add features to the pollution and activity feature services [e.g., a2d34296ca3a4966a924ffd7bad5149a]
 * Curated Map.
 Should auto-zoom to about 10 or 12 when the app loads into the users current location.
 * Sketch Map.
 The Sketch Map should simply load a baseman into the map area and shouldn't use the curated map nor the live map.